Formula 1000

+There is a similar but distinct category in the UK called F1000, run by the 750 Motor Club.

 Manufacturers

 Manufacturers of Formula 1000 race car conversions are listed below in alphabetical order.
-A Formula 1000 conversion involves the modification of an existing formula race car to meet current Formula 1000 rules.
+A Formula 1000 conversion involves the modification of an existing Formula 1000 race car to meet current Formula 1000 rules.
 One of the major changes involved in a conversion is replacing the original engine and drive train with a 1000 cc super-bike engine using a chain drive train.
 Other modifications may include chassis frame changes, suspension changes and the addition of an aerodynamics package consisting of front and rear wings with a floor pan diffuser.

 Engines

 All specifications are manufacturer claimed.
 Rear wheel horsepower is measured with engine installed in superbike.
 Installed in a Formula car, rear wheel horsepower may differ from values below.